bbc/tal/other/codingstyle.md

 ### Triadic Operator (?) - *Sparingly*

-JavaScript support a triadic If.
+JavaScript supports a triadic If.

 ```js
 var a = (something === true) ? thisvalue : thatvalue;